mhschubert/Portfolio/online_experiment/README.md

 It was designed and conducted before Amazon MTurk really was a thing - consequently it needed a Heroku server (excluded) in the background to communicate with.
 Moreover, it is **optimized for mobile device use**.

-Origianally implemented in the beginning of 2017.
+Originally implemented in the beginning of 2017.

 **Requirements**:
 - JavaScript ES6 (2015)